zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/20-curriculum/10-curriculum-github.md

     - This very textbook is hosted through GitHub!
         1. We have worked really hard to make this curriculum for you, but we know there are bound to be mistakes or sections that can be improved.
 As a result, we would like you to be able to edit and improve this textbook; the more helpful you are in helping us improve this textbook, the better the course experience will be for you and for students learning this curriculum in the future!
         2. The next lesson, Markdown and Contributions, will cover the programming language each individual page of the textbook is written in.
 You will learn today about the overall structure of projects hosted through GitHub (like our textbook) and how to propose changes to a GitHub repo.
-- Learn the Basics of Git and GitHub!
+- Learn the Basics of Git and GitHub here!
     - First, follow this [Introduction to GitHub Tutorial](https://guides.github.com/activities/hello-world/)
     - Next, follow this [Forking Tutorial](https://guides.github.com/activities/forking/)
         1. For this tutorial, you do not need to use GitHub Desktop or a text editor as of now, but you might want to read the section so you know what clones and commits are and how they are done!